julianabpeixoto/data-science-portfolio/README.md

 ## Contact

-Feel free to contact me with any questions, feedback or to collaborate on future projects.
+Feel free to contact me with any questions, feedback, or to collaborate on future projects.

 - **Email**: [jbertolucci@gmail.com](mailto:jbertolucci@gmail.com)
 - **LinkedIn**: [Juliana Bertolucci Peixoto](https://www.linkedin.com/in/julianabpeixoto)